RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: INTRODUCTION

-In this work, we show how capacitive sensing enables both the classification and manipulation of a variety of liquid and granular media, seen in Fig.~\ref{fig:intro}, in a way that is agnostic to the optical properties of both the container and its substances.
-We develop a set of capacitive sensing arrays, each with 5 electrodes, that can be mounted to the parallel jaws of a the RoboCAP Gripper.
-In the case of sensing containers and the substances within them, the capacitance measured by each electrode is directly impacted by the container and the internal substance.
-Opening and closing the RoboCAP Gripper around different substance-container combinations produces unique variations in capacitance readings.
-Using this principle, we show how containers and their substances can be classified with a data-driven approach.
+In this work, we show how capacitive sensing enables the classification and manipulation of a variety of liquid and granular media, seen in Fig.~\ref{fig:intro}, such that optical properties of the container and its substances are irrelevant.
+Physical properties of different substances necessitate different manipulation techniques.
+We develop a set of capacitive sensing arrays, each with 5 electrodes, that can be mounted to the parallel jaws of a robotic gripper.
+In this case, the capacitance measured by each electrode is directly impacted by the container and the internal substance.
+Closing the RoboCAP Gripper around different substance-container combinations produces unique variations in capacitance readings such that containers and their substances can be classified with a data-driven approach.

-The proposed sensing arrays can also capture changes in capacitance due to the motion of liquid or granular media inside of a container, allowing a robot to estimate the dynamics of the substances during robotic pouring.
-For a set of liquid and granular substances, we learn a model that maps changes in capacitance to the quantity poured out of a container, measured by weight in grams, at a specific time $t$, as well as a model that predicts the quantity that will continue to pour from the container due to inertia after the robot halts its pouring action.
-With both models, we devise a controller that is capable of pouring out precise quantities of a given substrate from a container and demonstrate that our controller is more precise than a current baseline from literature.
+The sensing arrays capture changes in capacitance as media in containers move during pouring.
+For a set of liquid and granular substances, our model maps changes in capacitance to the weight (grams) poured out of a containerat time $t$, and the substance poured due to inertia after the robot completes its action.
+From these, we devise a controller that can pour out precise quantities of a substrate from a container with greater precision than a current baseline from literature.

-Through this work, we make the following contributions: \begin{itemize} \item We design a robotic end effector for liquid and granular media identification and precision pouring with an array of 5 capacitive sensing electrodes integrated on each fingertip. \item We demonstrate that capacitive sensing integrated at a robot's end effector allows a robot to accurately infer the materials of household containers, as well as infer the internal liquid or granular media inside of visually opaque containers. \item We introduce a model-based controller that enables precision pouring of substances from containers, which we evaluate on a set of five liquid and granular substrates.
-We further show that the proposed control model can accurately reason over the amount of liquid or granular media poured from a container. \end{itemize}
+Through this work, we make the following contributions: \begin{itemize} \item We design a robotic end effector, RoboCAP, for liquid and granular media identification and precision pouring with an array of 5 capacitive sensing electrodes integrated on each fingertip. \item We demonstrate that capacitive sensing integrated at a robot's end effector allows a robot to accurately infer the materials of household containers, as well as infer the internal liquid or granular media inside of visually opaque containers. \item We introduce a model-based controller that enables precision pouring of substances from containers, which we evaluate on a set of five liquid and granular substrates. \end{itemize}